raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

     tone_obj.stop()
     buffer.append(DASH if key_down_length > 0.15 else DOT)
 ```
 Double check that your code is the same as the above.
 When you're done press `Ctrl - O` then `Enter` to save.
 We're not finished editing yet though, do not run the code as it is.
-We still need to add new the *thread*.
+We still need to add code for the new the *thread*.

 First we need to add some new imports to the top of our file.
 Scroll up to the top and find the import line.
 We need to add `thread` to do multithreading and `from morse_lookup import *` to give us access the lookup code we downloaded earlier.
 The code should now look like this:
 ```python